Cloud Security Vendor

 How is Data Access Managed?

 The need of users to retrieve data must be weighed against the security of data access itself.
 Access to data should require single sign-on with SAML 2.0, as well as multi-step authentication, such as two-factor encryption-based credentials and use of a different PIN entry each time.

 Access controls by the customer should also be available by different and separate admin roles, such as a server or profile administrator, based on their responsibility for data access.
 The cloud vendor should not have any access to the company’s data unless expressly permitted by the customer.

 The customer should be able to set access controls for different roles, such as server or profile administrator, based on their responsibility for data access.

 In order to provide transparency and accountability, there should be a complete audit trail of all data access activity available.

 What Happens to Data if a Disaster or Failure Occurs?

 In case of disaster such as power or other data center failure, service levels and data access should still be maintained.
 This can be achieved with data redundancy controls, such as having separate data centers clustered in key global regions and multi-zone redundancy in case failure occurs in any one zone.

 No matter how cloud technology changes, end-to-end data protection is a must.
 Find out how your cloud vendor secures its data from all points.

-Senior Product Marketing Manager at Druva.
+By Srivatsan Srinivasan, Senior Product Marketing Manager at Druva.